microsoft/WhatTheHack/xxx-PowerPlatformBasic/Student/Challenge-02.md

 In this challenge, you will set up a Model to extract data from a sample Order form so we can use it in the Power Automate Flow.

-You can find the sample Order Form in the Challenge2 folder of the Resources.zip file provided by your coach.
+You can find the sample Order Form in the resources folder or the Resources.zip file provided by your coach.

 Review the sample Order Document and decide whether we can use any prebuilt model that AI Builder offers, or we need to build a custom model to read the information on the form.